-Mixed Net Wt Statement This function only takes effect when the scale is calibrated in pounds.
+Modify Use-By Date Change or update an item's use-by date Modify Shelf Life Change or update an item's shelf life Modify Net Weight Change or update an item's net weight Mixed Net Weight Statement This function only takes effect when the scale is calibrated in pounds.
 When Mixed Net Wt Statement is set to NO, the net weight statement on a Standard Pack label will print in ounces and pounds (ex: NET WT.
 56 oz (3.50lb)).
 When Mixed Net Wt Statement is set to YES, the net weight statement on a Standard Pack label will print in pounds and kilograms (ex: NET WT.
 3.50 lb (1.59kg)).
+Modify Unit Price Change or update an item's unit price Modify Tare Change or update an item's tare weight Modify Count Change or update an item's count Modify Extra Text Change or update an item's extra text

-MEMORY KEY The MEMORY Key toggles between: • NOT AVAILABLE - No Memory Key or function available.
+2 22 24 Grade Key Enable or disable the GRADE key Label Format Key Enable or disable the LABEL FORMAT key Run Total Key Enable or disable the RUN TOTAL key Batch Queue Enable Enable the unit to use the queue as a batch item for use in printing and/or global assignment of characteristics to a set of PLUs Memory Key The MEMORY Key toggles between: NOT AVAILABLE - No Memory Key or function available.
 LOCAL - Local memory available.
-The Ent/Mem, Subtotal, and Print Mem keys will be active. • DEPARTMENT - The department selection is also known as roving operator and allows an operator to use multiple scales in a department for the memory function.
+The Ent/Mem, Subtotal, and Print Mem keys will be active.
+DEPARTMENT - The department selection is also known as roving operator and allows an operator to use multiple scales in a department for the memory function.
 Using the Department settings requires operator numbers that must be set up in the SmartTouch® master or scale server.
 When DEPARTMENT memory mode is selected, the Ent/Mem, Subtotal, and Print Mem keys will be active.
-OPERATOR TOTALS Allows totals to be recorded for up to 30 operators per department.
-BATCH QUEUE By-Count and Standard Pack PLUs can be added into a queue, then printed as one batch using PRINT QUEUE key.
+Use Operator Totals Toggle operator total functionality on or off By-Count Auto Clear Enable or disable the auto-clear functionality for By-Count processing Modify Pack Date Change or update the item's date of packaging